State police searching for man who exposed himself to woman while jogging in Cambridge

 CAMBRIDGE, MASS.
 (WHDH) – Authorities are turning to the public for help identifying a jogger who allegedly exposed himself to a woman as she ran by him on Memorial Drive in Cambridge last week.

-The woman told troopers that she was getting a run in on July 18 near Vassar Street when the man indecently exposed himself to her around 7:30 a.m., according to the Massachusetts State Police.
+The woman, a 35-year-old single mom named Aia, told troopers that she was getting a run in on July 18 near Vassar Street when the man indecently exposed himself to her around 7:30 a.m., according to state police.

+“It was not his lucky day because I decided this is just not going to happen and I decided to chase him down,” Aia said.

-Police say the woman pursued the man and attempted to physically detain him while calling for help but he reportedly resisted and fled the area on Amesbury Street.
+Police say Aia pursued the man and attempted to physically detain him while calling for help but he reportedly resisted and fled the area on Amesbury Street.

+Aia, a 6-foot 1-inch personal trainer who served in the Israeli military, said she would not be made a victim.

+“This is a choice.
+Do you want to be a victim and throw a pity party?
+How miserable I am, look what happened to me, nobody helped me,” she said.
+“I want to speak out, I want people to know that you have a choice.”

 Nearby surveillance cameras captured video of the moments that followed the incident, showing the suspect pass the woman before she chases after him.